ubc-cpen400a-2020/classroom/assignments/assignment-1.md

     ![hover-a.png](../assets/hover-a.png?raw=true "Menu Item Hover")

-    * B) When you hover over any of the chat room menu item on `index.html` page (`.room-list li`), the **background color around the menu item should change**.
+    * B) When you hover over any of the chat room menu item on `index.html` page (`.room-list li`), the **background color should change**.
 As soon as you take the mouse pointer away, the background should revert to its original color.

     ![hover-b.png](../assets/hover-b.png?raw=true "Room Item Hover")